 Reviewing the Australian Roads Rules to align with best practice child restraint guidance

-Ministers have asked the us to review the Australian Road Rules (ARRs) relating to child restraints for passengers under 16 years old.
-This includes children with medical conditions and disabilities to ensure they are inclusive and up to date with the latest safety research and best practice guidelines.
+Ministers have asked the NTC to review the Australian Road Rules (ARRs) relating to child restraints for passengers under 16, including children with medical conditions and disabilities.

 Off